Skip to content

 hydroquinone side effects

-Chan et al. also demonstrated nearly 70% of 125 South-East Asian patients with moderate to severe melasma achieved complete clearance in triple combination group as compared to 44% of 129 patients in hydroquinone only group.
 Despite its success rate, the focus has shifted to non-hydroquinone-based medical therapies in recent years.
-We dissect three side effects of Hydroquinone and how they are misconceived.
+We dissect three side effects of Hydroquinone and how to overcome these challenges.

-Misconception #1 - Limited Treatment Duration.
 "Melasma can take 6 months or longer to treat.
-Should I be using Hydroquinone long term due to the risk of ochronosis?"
+Should I even start on Hydroquinone long term due to the risk of ochronosis?"

-Just like any other chronic condition, when treatment is ceased, the condition is likely to recur.
+Melasma is a chronic condition and is likely to relapse once treatment is ceased.
 Hence, it is important to have the right maintenance therapy or treatment protocol in place to prevent melasma from recurring when you stop using Hydroquinone.

 The need to taper off Hydroquinone (to avoid rebound hyperpigmentation) is only necessary if therapy has been established for a very long period of time.
 Extreme long term therapy is more common when it is purchased and used freely without medical supervision.

-Hydroquinone has been shown to be well tolerated between 2-4%.
-Stinging and irritation is common in concentrations of Hydroquinone 10% or more.
+Hydroquinone has been shown to be well tolerated between concentrations of 2-4%.
+Stinging and irritation is common when Hydroquinone concentration exceeds 10% or more.
 When low dose Hydroquinone is combined with Tretinoin, the irritation from Tretinoin is often misconceived for Hydroquinone.

 What are the treatment options for melasma once I stop Hydroquinone?